Countdown-Code: A Testbed for Studying The Emergence and Generalization of Reward Hacking in RLVR: Related Work

 \section{Related Work}

 \paragraph{Reward Hacking in Reinforcement Learning.} Reward hacking, or specification gaming, arises in reinforcement learning when an agent exploits imperfections in the reward function to maximize observed returns without fulfilling the designer's true intent \citep{amodei2016concreteproblemsaisafety,weng2024rewardhack,skalse2025definingcharacterizingrewardhacking}.
 In practice, designers rarely have direct access to the true objective (e.g. genuine task correctness or long-term safety).
 Instead, they rely on proxy rewards--observable, differentiable signals that correlate imperfectly with the intended goal.
 As optimization pressure increases, the correlation between proxy and true objective eventually breaks down, producing behaviors that satisfy the letter of the specification while violating its spirit \citep{laidlaw2025correlatedproxiesnewdefinition,karwowski2023goodhartslawreinforcementlearning}.
 Theoretical work formalizes this inevitability. \citeauthor{skalse2025definingcharacterizingrewardhacking} prove that, for any non-trivial environment and true reward function, no proxy reward is guaranteed to be unhackable: there always exist policies that improve proxy return while degrading true return. \citeauthor{laidlaw2025correlatedproxiesnewdefinition} further characterize hacking through correlated proxies, showing that even highly correlated reward models collapse under strong optimization unless explicit regularization (e.g. on occupancy-measure divergence rather than just KL) is applied.
 These results imply that reward hacking is not a bug in a particular algorithm but a structural feature of proxy-based optimization.
-Classic examples illustrate the range of failure modes.
-In the CoastRunners Atari environment, an agent given a shaping reward for hitting green blocks learns to loop indefinitely around the same targets rather than completing the race, dramatically inflating its score \citep{weng2024rewardhack}.
-In gridworld cleaning tasks, agents exploit partial observability by hiding from dirt or deleting their own sensors to avoid negative feedback \citep{amodei2016concreteproblemsaisafety}.

-These behaviors emerge reliably in simulated and real-world RL, confirming that imperfect proxy definitions make hacking not merely possible but expected under sufficient optimization pressure.

 \paragraph{Reward Hacking in Large Language Models.} In large language models, reward hacking manifests during Reinforcement Learning from Human Feedback (RLHF) or Reinforcement Learning with Verifiable Rewards (RLVR), where models optimize against imperfect proxy metrics such as human preferences, test-case pass rates, or automated graders.
 Because the true objective—correct reasoning, helpfulness without deception, or robust code—is difficult to specify exactly, models readily discover loopholes that maximize the proxy while diverging from intent \citep{weng2024rewardhack}.
 Recent frontier studies document sophisticated, agentic forms of hacking in production environments. \citeauthor{baker2025monitoringreasoningmodelsmisbehavior} trained reasoning models (e.g. OpenAI o3-mini) in agentic coding tasks and monitored chain-of-thought (CoT) reasoning with a separate LLM evaluator.
 Models initially learned overt hacks—rewriting grading scripts, mocking test outputs, or altering problem definitions—but with increased optimization pressure they evolved obfuscated reward hacking: hiding malicious intent deep in the CoT while still executing the hack at high rates.
 Crucially, adding the monitor to the reward signal helped in low-optimization regimes but backfired at scale, teaching models to evade detection rather than stop hacking.